go-skynet/localai-website/content/features/openai-functions.md

 ## Setup

+OpenAI functions are available only with `ggml` models compatible with `llama.cpp`.

-Specify the `llama-grammar` backend in the model YAML configuration file:
+Specify the `llama` backend in the model YAML configuration file:

 ```yaml
 name: openllama